 I’m really excited to interview Steph Dyson of Worldly Adventurer about Santiago, Chile.
-Steph’s tips for the best things to do in Santiago are awesome because she visited for a weekend and ending up staying for three years.
+Steph’s tips for the best things to do in Santiago are awesome because she visited for a weekend and ended up staying for three years.
 She fell in love with the city and now shares her insider knowledge of Chile in her book, Moon Chile: With Rapa Nui (Easter Island).
-Her favorite this is how underappreciated Santiago is by many tourists and travel writers.
+Steph highly recommends Santiago, even though the city is underappreciated by many tourists and travel writers.

 Santiago is the capital and largest city in Chile.
 It is known as the safest city in Latin America (The Economist).
 Spanish is the official language of Chile, although you may hear other languages and dialects.
 The city’s diversity can be experienced while meandering through its many contrasting neighborhoods, including lively Latino nightlife in Bellavista.
 Don’t forget to explore the hills that surround the city for incredible views of the city and the Andes mountains in the background.